East Kilbride

-East Kilbride (/...kɪlˈbraɪd/; Cille Bhrìghde an Ear /gd/), often referred to as EK, is the largest town in South Lanarkshire in Scotland, and the country's sixth-largest locality by population.
+East Kilbride (/...kɪlˈbraɪd/; Cille Bhrìghde an Ear /gd/), often referred to as EK, is the largest town in South Lanarkshire in Scotland, and the country's sixth-largest locality by population, with 76,607 inhabitants in 2022.
 Historically a small village, it was designated Scotland's first "new town" on 6 May 1947, and thereafter widely expanded.
 The area lies on a raised plateau to the south of the Cathkin Braes, about 8 mi southeast of Glasgow and close to the boundary with East Renfrewshire.

 The town ends close to the White Cart Water to the west and is bounded by the Rotten Calder Water to the east.
 Immediately to the north of the modern town centre is The Village, the part of East Kilbride that existed before its post-war development into a New Town.
 East Kilbride is twinned with the town of Ballerup, in Denmark.

 History

 Prehistory

 The earliest-known evidence of occupation in the area dates as far back as the late Neolithic and Early Bronze Age, as archaeological investigation has demonstrated that burial cairns in the district began as ceremonial or ritual sites of burial during the Neolithic, with the use of cup-marked, and other inscribed stones at key elevated sites, only to be later built upon with earth and re-used for burial into the Bronze Age.

 These findings have found further support through ongoing research indicating that many East Kilbride Cairns first noticed by the Reverend David Ure in his History of Rutherglen and East Kilbride (1793), are embedded, alongside other monuments, into a ritual landscape related to ancestor cults and relationships with key topographical features and annual solar events.
 A flint arrow head was discovered by Allan Forrest, a then child resident whilst groundworks were taking place in his family's garden at Glen Bervie, St Leonards in 1970 which later was identified as dating to 1500 BC (Bronze Age).

-Prehistoric – possibly Roman – graves have also been found near the Kype Water close to town of Strathaven, some distance from East Kilbride but suggesting a Roman context for the wider area.
+Prehistoric – possibly Roman – graves have also been found near the Kype Water close to the town of Strathaven, some distance from East Kilbride but suggesting a Roman context for the wider area.
 Roman coins, footwear, and a Romano-British oil lamp have also been found in the area.